Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 ### noteMiss(membersIndex, noteData, noteType, isSustainNote)
 Triggered if the <ins>player misses a note</ins>; Has the same parameters as `goodNoteHit`.

+> [!NOTE]
-> **Note**: _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._

 ### noteMissPress(noteData)
 Triggered if the <ins>player presses while a note isn't present</ins>.
 This will only activate when <ins>`Ghost Tapping` is disabled</ins>.